 Reducing Booked Elevation Capacity

 To decrease the Booked Elevation Capacity requested for a particular Elevation Period, a customer must firstly accept an AOA and then submit an amended CNA via the GrainCorp Workflow system to reflect the reduced Elevation Capacity required.
-GrainCorp will then assess the amended CNA against criteria noted in Part C clause 7 of the Protocols, with particular reference to Part C clause 7.4.

 Note.